zturtleman/spearmint/voip-readme.txt

  your network settings lower than "Cable/xDSL/LAN", just in case.

-The initial VoIP work was done by Ryan C. Gordon <icculus@icculus.org>, and he can be contacted with technical questions, if the ioq3 mailing list or forums aren't helpful.
+The initial VoIP work was done by Ryan C. Gordon <icculus@icculus.org>, and he can be contacted with technical questions, if the Spearmint mailing list isn't helpful.
+Please note that Ryan's work was done for ioquake3, not Spearmint.

 // end of voip-README.txt ...